ZachLTech/OpenQuill/README.md

 TODO:
-- Add basic SEO (maybe variable SEO based on like post and such that'd be cool)
 - Try building (until successful)
 - Add docker-compose and dockerfile(s) for both webapp and postgres database
 - Make default .env considering postgresdb